Should You Back Your Sales Manager For Another Year?

 A meeting with the sales manager and a request for scrutiny of the pipeline and customer ordering trends leaves you with the uncomfortable feeling that the risk is real.
 The sales manager assures you they are doing everything; the market is challenging, but next year will improve.

 Your business depends on the sales force delivering results as that is your primary income stream.
 The business is not supplemented by other revenue streams.
+The shortfall refers to losing planned funds that were allocated to other areas of the business.
 You contemplate the business repercussion of less revenue and the timing of when to act and how:

 - The first reaction is commonly to start cutting costs.
 By trimming the overheads and reducing what seems to be some luxury expenditure, you can have a short term effect of keeping the bottom line healthy.